Net Worth

 Formula One

-Nigel Mansell started his Formula One career in 1980, and he raced for four seasons with Lotus before being hired by Frank Williams in 1985.
+Nigel Mansell began his Formula One career in 1980 and raced for four seasons with Lotus before joining Frank Williams in 1985.
 The same year, Mansell broke the unfortunate record for the highest-speed crash in Formula One history and earned his first victory in 72 starts at the European Grand Prix.

 Mansell continued to race for Williams until 1989, when he became the last Ferrari driver to be personally selected by Enzo Ferrari, the founder of the Scuderia Ferrari Grand Prix racing team.
 He would remain with Ferrari until 1991, when he ultimately transferred back to Williams to continue his career, despite considering retirement.

 The following year, Mansell started out the season with five consecutive victories, setting a record that wouldn’t be beaten until 2004; he also finally won the Formula One World Championship.
-However, despite his new champion status, Mansell ultimately had a public disagreement with Williams, which led to him leaving to join Newman/Haas Racing in the CART Series.
+However, despite his new champion status, Mansell ultimately had a public disagreement with Williams, leading him to leave and join Newman/Haas Racing in CART.

 Mansell enjoyed a successful CART career, receiving numerous awards, including a gold medal from the Royal Automobile Club.
 While he briefly returned to Formula One in 1994 and 1995, first with Williams and then with McLaren, he ultimately decided against a complete comeback.
 Instead, he pursued a brief career in the British Touring Car series.

-Despite leaving the track in 1997, he has subsequently made reappearances throughout the 2000s and most recently competed in the 2010 24 Hours of Le Mans, driving alongside his two sons.
+Despite leaving the track in 1997, he has since made reappearances throughout the 2000s and, most recently, competed in the 2010 24 Hours of Le Mans, driving alongside his two sons.

 Mansell has amassed a fortune behind the wheel, earning a reputation as one of the greatest Formula One drivers in history, and his wealth continues to grow through the sale of his books and his investments.